Your cart is empty. Let's fix that!

-Toddlers and young children get lots of colds.
-In fact, it’s not uncommon for some children to get 8 to 10 colds a year before turning 2 years old.
-Young children have not had the time to build up their immune systems, making them susceptible to over 100 different cold viruses.
+Toddlers and young children get lots of sniffles.
+In fact, it’s not uncommon for some children to get sick 8 to 10 times a year before turning 2 years old.
+Young children have not had the time to build up their immune systems, making them susceptible.
 (1)

 The good news is that there are simple ways to provide immune support for your toddler.
 And even better, these healthy immune support strategies also benefit you and your entire family.

-Toddlers get frequent colds for these reasons (1,2):
+Toddlers get frequent sniffles for these reasons (1,2):

-Once toddlers have a cold virus, they become immune to it.
-This explains why your children get fewer colds as they age.
+Children get fewer sniffles as they age, because they develop an immunity to what they are exposed to.
 Typically, toddlers who attend daycare will have fewer colds when they start school than children who do not attend daycare.
 (1)

 These key facts about the immune system can help when learning how to provide immune support for your toddler: